“De novo” breast cancer refers to breast cancer that’s first diagnosed when it has already spread outside of the breast to distant parts of the body.

 Depending on where the cancer has spread, your doctor might recommend surgery, radiation therapy, or both to treat the primary tumor in your breast.
 However, these local treatments won’t kill or slow the growth of cancer cells that have spread to the bones, liver, lungs, brain, or other parts of the body.

-New research suggests that removing the primary tumor may improve survival rates when de novo MBC has spread to the bones, liver, or lungs, but not the brain.
+Research suggests that removing the primary tumor may improve survival rates when de novo MBC has spread to the bones, liver, or lungs but not the brain.
 Removing the primary tumor didn’t appear to improve survival when the cancer had spread to the brain.

 Systemic therapies such as hormone therapy, targeted therapy, or chemotherapy are needed to kill cancer cells outside of the breast.